Native Events in Blazor TextBox Component

 Pass event data to event handler

-In the following example, the KeyPressed method is called every time any key is pressed inside textbox.
-But the message will be printed when the “s” key is pressed.
+In the following example, the KeyPressed method is invoked on every key press in the TextBox, and a message is written only when the “s” key is pressed.

 @using Syncfusion.Blazor.Inputs